“I didn’t know”.

 Here are 6 tips I’ve found most helpful in facilitating more peaceful and productive homeschool days:

 Create a Schedule: We have a tight schedule held loosely.
 This means we have a weekly schedule that includes a time for everything we hope to accomplish throughout each day, but I’m not legalistic or rigid about it.
 I call our homeschool style a freestyle because although we have a schedule, we follow it based on the rhythm and flow of our day + plus our schedule is constantly being remixed.
 If they want to do grammar when math is scheduled, they have the freedom to do that.
 If they’ve really gotten into a book they’re reading or something they’re writing, I won’t make them stop to move on to the next subject.
 I often allow them to work on a subject longer than it was scheduled, so depending upon how the day is flowing we don’t always get to everything on the schedule.
 There are days when we do nothing on the schedule and we’re ok with that.
-Below is what our schedule looks like:
+Below is a generic version of my homeschool schedule template:

 Using a Timer: My children are very creative, have diverse interests, and multiple talents.
 This can lead to them being completely distracted at times.
 There are days when they’re supposed to be doing reading, writing, or arithmetic but instead, they’re drawing, dancing, and talking about video games, manga, or anime.
 On the days when they’re totally distracted if I give them all day to do their work, they’ll take all day to do their work.
 So, I have them set a timer to help them focus and manage their time more efficiently.